CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 * work-efficient implementation on the GPU (GPU efficient)
 * implementation using the thrust library (GPU thrust)

-The stream compatction algorithm is implememented in 3 variants:
+The stream compaction algorithm is implemented in 3 variants:
 * straight-forward implementation on the CPU (CPU)
 * scan based implementation on the CPU
 * work-efficient scan based implementation on the GPU (GPU)

-These cases are labeled in the following graphs by the identifiers given in parantheses.
+These cases are labeled in the following graphs by the identifiers given in parentheses.
 All implementations were tested on array lengths that are powers of 2 and on array lengths that are not powers of 2.
+As far as I understand Part 5, Extra Credit, I implemented the alluded optimization by starting only as many threads as are needed (up to the block size) in every round of the algorithm.

 ## Performance Analysis